-The salary will be on the Academic Pathway salary scale, Grade 6 (Research Fellow) in the range £42,875 - £48,691 or Grade 7 (Assistant Professor) in the range £50,048 - £57,013 per annum (inclusive of London Weighting).
+The post is full time and fixed-term, available immediately and funded until 31 December 2026.
+The salary will be on the Academic salary scale, Grade 6/7 in the range £40,611 - £46,119 for the Research Fellow and £47,405- £54,267 for the Assistant Professor per annum (inclusive of London Weighting).
 The post will be subject to the LSHTM terms and conditions of service.
-Annual leave entitlement is 30 working days per year, pro rata for part time staff.
+Annual leave entitlement is 30 working days per year.
 In addition to this there are discretionary "Wellbeing Days".
 Membership of the Pension Scheme is available.
-The based is based in London at the London School of Hygiene & Tropical Medicine, a world-leading centre for research and postgraduate education in public and global health.
+The post is based in London at The London School of Hygiene and Tropical Medicine.